MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/compstui/ns-compstui-_optitem.md

 This union can be a pointer to an <a href="..\compstui\ns-compstui-_extchkbox.md">EXTCHKBOX</a> structure, a pointer to an <a href="..\compstui\ns-compstui-_extpush.md">EXTPUSH</a> structure, or <b>NULL</b>.

 An OPTITEM structure can optionally have an EXTCHKBOX structure, an EXTPUSH structure, or neither, associated with it.
 If this union is not <b>NULL</b>, and if OPTIF_EXT_IS_EXTPUSH is set in <b>Flags</b>, <b>pExtPush</b> is valid.
 If the flag is not set, <b>pExtChkBox</b> is valid.

+#### - pSel

+This union indicates the option's currently selected parameter value.
+Its usage is dependent on the <a href="https://msdn.microsoft.com/3b3c002c-a201-4f81-b208-30864343409b">CPSUI option type</a>.

+If <b>pOptType</b> is <b>NULL</b>, the option has no parameters, so this union identifies an icon to be associated with the treeview node for the option.
+The icon identifier can be either an icon handle or an icon resource identifier, as indicated by OPTIF_SEL_AS_HICON in <b>Flags</b>.

 ## -remarks